Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Theoretical Framework

 \subsubsection{Calibration}

-We calibrated G2++ model parameters on at-the-money (ATM) Swaption prices following a two-steps procedure: \begin{enumerate} \item Constant volatility calibration: calibration of $a,b,\sigma,\eta,\rho$ by minimizing the following objective function, which represents the distance between market prices $V^{\text{mkt}}$ and model prices $V^{\text{G2++}}$ for each combination of expiry $ \{ \xi_i \}_{i=1}^{M} $ and tenor $ \{ \mathfrak{T}_j \}_{j=1}^{N}$
+We calibrate the G2++ model parameters on ATM Swaption prices following a two-steps procedure. \begin{enumerate} \item \textbf{Constant volatility calibration}: firstly, we obtain the G2++ parameters $a,b,\sigma,\eta,\rho$ in eq. \ref{eq:short_rate_dynamics} by minimizing the following objective function, which represents the Mean Squared Relative Error (MSRE) between market prices $V^{\text{mkt}}$ and G2++ model prices $V^{\text{G2++}}$ for each combination of expiry $ \{ \xi_i \}_{i=1}^{M} $ and tenor $ \{ \mathfrak{T}_j \}_{j=1}^{N}$,